 How did solar panels fare during the storm?

 During recent hurricanes which have made landfall in the United States, very little damage to solar arrays has been reported.
 In North Carolina, after hurricane Florence, only a handful of solar sites out of hundreds were found to have any damage, and most of those cases were caused by floodwaters affecting solar electrical equipment, rather than high winds wrenching on solar panels.

 Solar equipment manufacturers have been making panels, racking systems, and inverters long enough to know their products need to be able to withstand the wrath of mother nature.
 The best manufacturers make very resilient products.
-The solar panels that Simpleray uses come with a twenty-five year warranty.
+The solar panels that we use in our turnkey installations come with a 20+ year warranty, often 25 years.

 Are solar arrays able to power-on immediately after storms clear?

 While solar arrays almost always emerge from a hurricane intact, not all of them can be powered-on right away.
 Solar arrays that don’t have a battery storage system are connected to the local power grid.
 While the power grid is still down, the solar array has to remain turned off.
 Those who do have a battery storage system can divert a portion of their power to the battery, and run electricity in their house to power basic needs while still remaining disconnected from the grid.

 Though most solar battery systems only provide a small amount of storage capacity, they can be incredibly useful in emergency situations.
 In 2017 in Puerto Rico, after Hurricane Maria, the electrical grid was down for months.
 First responders and hospitals used solar arrays with batteries to power essential electronics like dispatch radios which helped save lives.

 Solar arrays have already shown their resilience by defying storms.
 In the near future, as solar batteries become more affordable and subsequent solar setups utilize these new batteries, we will likely see solar arrays power-on even sooner after a disaster.